 Dementia ranges in severity.
-The mildest stage may be recognized by slight changes in thinking, remembering, and reasoning, whereas in the most severe stage, the patient must depend on the help of others for basic activities of living.
+The mildest stage may be recognized by slight changes in thinking, remembering, and reasoning.
+In contrast, in the most severe stage, the patient must depend on others’ help for basic activities of living.

 Although dementia becomes more common as people age, it should not be considered a normal part of aging.
 Many people live into their 90s and beyond without any signs of dementia (1).